Loading...

 Cost-Effective

 Repairing a chip or crack is often much cheaper than replacing the entire windshield.
-Many insurance policies cover the cost of repairs with little to no out-of-pocket expense, making it an economical choice.
+Many insurance policies cover the cost of repairs with little to no out-of-pocket expense.

 Time-Saving

-Repairs are usually quick, often taking less than an hour.
-This is much faster than the replacement process, which can take several hours and may require additional time for the adhesive to cure.
+Repairs are usually quick, often taking less than an hour — much faster than the replacement process, which can take several hours plus adhesive cure time.

-Repairing your auto glass is an environmentally friendly option.
-By repairing rather than replacing the glass, you reduce the amount of waste going to landfills and conserve the resources needed to manufacture new glass.
+Repairing rather than replacing the glass reduces the amount of waste going to landfills and conserves the resources needed to manufacture new glass.

 When to Opt for Auto Glass Replacement